 This park is located in the heart of Zurich and is one of the most popular parks in the city.
 Platzspitz is well known for its picturesque setting and beautiful flowers.
 The park is also a great place to people-watch, as it is often full of meandering locals and tourists alike.

 In the summer, Platzspitz is the perfect place to relax in the sun or have a picnic.
 The park also has several playgrounds for children and is a great place to walk or run.
 In the winter, the park transforms into a winter wonderland with an ice rink and a small sledding hill.

 The park is also a popular spot for New Year’s Eve, as it offers stunning views of the fireworks over the city.
 Although it is not the biggest park in Zurich, Platzspitz is still at the very heart of many locals and visitors.
 With the Swiss National Museum beside you, you’ll forget this green escape is still in the city!

 Walking around a new city all day can be tiring.
 If you’re looking for a place to relax and rejuvenate, we recommend Hürlimannbad and Spa Zurich (also known as Zurich Thermal Baths & Spa).

 Located in a former brewery, Hürlimannbad and Spa is one of the most popular spas in Zurich.
 The spa has a large pool, saunas, and steam rooms, as well as several different treatment rooms.

 The spa also has a restaurant and bar, so you can relax with a drink or grab a bite after your treatments.
 Hürlimannbad and Spa Zurich is the perfect place to relax and unwind after a long day of sightseeing.

-After your ritual, you can relax in the sauna or take a dip in the pool.
-If you’re looking for a place to relax and pamper yourself, booking a day at Hürlimannbad Spa is a perfect idea.
+After your ritual, you can relax in the sauna or dip in the pool.
+If you’re looking for a place to relax and pamper yourself, booking a day at Hürlimannbad Spa is the perfect idea.

 24. Hang upside down at Oepfelchammer